koljamaier/big-data-productivty-booster-scalamatsuri-2024/README.md

 # Setup

 Download and install the package manager [nix](https://nixos.org/download/) to easily install and take care of all the dependencies that you need to run the examples.
+Once downloaded and installed, you can kick off the installation of the dependencies (specified within `shell.nix`) by running `nix-shell`.

 If you want to run the bigquery example, you will need to set up a google cloud project and set the `GCS_BUCKET` environment variable (additionally to setting up `gcloud`).